josh-flatt/cs350/Documents/Milestone-3/Test/Report.md

     * View testing implemented using test-driven development videos.
     * 20 Unit tests to check database viability, errors.
     * These were implemented in tests.py under the UserTests, DatabaseUnitTests, and UserViewTests.
-    * Script written "sourcetest.py" to assure a production environment has at least 50% of the the code from development.
+    * Script written "sourcetest.py" to assure a production environment has at least 50% of the the code from tests.py.
 * What will I do?
 Design for Milestone 4
     * Create a timeline for the rest of the semester's project.
 * What challenges do I have?